SUPREME LP RECORDINGS

 MUSICAL HERITAGE SOCIETY LYRITA REISSUES

 A number of Lyritas were reissued by the Musical Heritage Society, which is/was based in the United States.
 One of them, MHS 1198, Bax Symphony No. 6, was actually on the TAS "Super LP" list, and maybe it still is.
-I've heard a number of these reissues over the year.
+I've heard a good number of these reissues over the year.
 They are all mediocre, including the recommended Bax.

 They are noticeably veiled, distorted and compressed, especially compared to any of the original Lyritas pressed in England.
 It is quite similar to the usual differences between an English EMI and the American Angel equivalent.